-- What can we accomplish in one day? - Study subset of basic techniques - Presenters have found these to be the most applicable to VR, AR systems - Focus on intuition behind basic techniques - Become familiar with basic concepts and terms - Facilitate working with collaborators from psychology, industrial engineering, statistics, etc.
+- What can we accomplish in one morning? - Study subset of basic techniques - I have found these to be the most applicable to visualization evaluation - Focus on intuition behind basic techniques - Become familiar with basic concepts and terms - Facilitate working with collaborators from psychology, industrial engineering, statistics, etc.